 I love adventure.
 I love moving outside and being in the mountains and taking advantage of what all the New England seasons have to offer.
 I set up this blog when I decided to hike the 272 mile long “Long Trail” of Vermont so that I could update my friends and family with pictures and stories along the way.
 I hiked Southbound from the Vermont/Canadian border into Massachusetts.
 It took me 26 days including 2 days off (or “zeros” in trail lingo).
 It was my first “thru-hike” (meaning hiking an entire trail all at once).
 My longest backpacking trip before the Long Trail was a 5 night section of the Appalachian Trail in Maine.
 Other then that I’ve done a handful of 2 and 3-day backpacking trips and lots of big day hikes.
-My latest goal is to bag the NH48 (This refers to the Forty-Eight recognized Four Thousand Footers of New Hampshire).
+I am currently focused on the NH48 (This refers to the Forty-Eight recognized Four Thousand Footers of New Hampshire).
 I am keeping track here.

 I started hiking in my early 30’s.
 Before I got into hiking, my skateboard was my main vehicle of adventure and I’ve been back and forth across the country and up and down both coasts seeking the empty swimming pools of southern California, the dry drainage ditches of the Southwest and skate bowls built in skateparks (designed after empty swimming pools).
 I would read about the newest most amazing skatepark and then plan a trip to go skate there.
 On these road trips I would often detour into National Parks and take short hikes across landscapes that blew my mind.
 I first saw PCT (Pacific Crest Trail) Hikers with huge packs in the late 90’s while driving thru the Mohave Desert.
 I had no idea what the PCT was at the time but I had great curiosity about these backpackers staggering out of the 120º desert and wondered what the heck they were doing out there and how they even got there.

 I fund my adventures and maintain a flexible schedule by staying self-employed as a Handy Person and as a Forest Therapy Guide.
-My life goals are to work as little as possible and I prioritize mid-week surfing, hiking adventures, and forest bathing.
+My life goals are to work as little as possible and prioritize mid-week surfing, hiking adventures, forest bathing and fostering my relationships with humans and the more-than-human world.

 “Cariboose” is my trail name.
 A trail name is like a nickname or pseudonym or alias that hikers sometimes use on long distance hiking trails when writing in trail logs which are notebooks often located at shelters along the trail.
 In these logs, hikers can write about their day, leave notes for each other, communicate about lost and found items and share bits of trail news like bear activity, water info and trail detours.